persapiens/Course/Workshops/CM.md

 #### Creating a private key to slave nodes.

+You need a way to automatically connect to your server without having to manually authenicate each connection.
+Using a public/private key for ssh, you can ssh into your node VM from the Ansible Server automatically.

 Create a `keys/node0.key` file that contains the private_key you previously copied.
-This will allow you to ssh into your node VM from the Ansible Server.
 You may need to `chmod 500 keys/node0.key`.

+#### Creating a inventory file

+An inventory file allows ansible to define, group, and coordinate configuration management of multiple machines.
+At the most basic level, it basically lists the names of an asset and details about how to connect to it.

 Create a `inventory` file that contains something like the following.  **Note use your ip address and private_key**:

     node0 ansible_ssh_host=192.168.1.103 ansible_ssh_user=vagrant ansible_ssh_private_key_file=./keys/node0.key

+#### Testing connection

 Now, run the ping test again to make sure you can actually talk to the node!

     ansible all -m ping -i inventory -vvvv

+#### Performing configuration management

-Let's install a web server, called nginx, on the node.
+Let's install a web server, called nginx (say like engine-X), on the node.

     ansible all -s -m apt -i inventory -a 'pkg=nginx state=installed update_cache=true'